SiyuanYan1/MAKE/README.md

     --model 'hf-hub:xieji-x/MAKE'           # MAKE checkpoint from Hugging Face Hub
 ```

+### Concept Annotation
-**Concept Annotation** - Evaluates the model's ability to identify clinical and dermascopic features in dermatological images using MAKE.
+- Evaluates the model's ability to identify clinical and dermascopic features in dermatological images using MAKE.

 - **Clinical Concept Annotation**: Identifies visual concepts in clinical dermatological images using the SkinCon dataset with 32 skin conditions and clinical concept annotations.